Skip to content

 The spread is a way of leveling the playing field: In order to cover the spread, the favored team not only needs to win the game – they must do so by a specified number of points.

 The Giants have a positive number next to their team name, indicating they are the underdog.
 They do not have to win the game outright for you to win your bet.
-So long as they don’t lose by more than five points, you’ll come out a winner.
+As long as they don’t lose by more than five points, you’ll come out a winner.
 Obviously, you would also win your bet if the Giants won the game outright.

 Check out our point spread betting guide to learn more about betting against the spread in the NFL.